skellis46/slipbox/modes of thought and practices enabled by modes of thought.md

 - compare with [[critical realism]]
 - worth considering in relation to [[schwab - experimental systems]] and my sense that the ontological as described by Adams St Pierre is more akin to an epistemic thing (both of which are driven by practices).
 But, I suspect they are talking about very different things #practice-research
 - contrast also with Ingold's idea that [[knowing is immanent in the field of practice]]
+- see also [[the scale-dependence of emptiness and form]] and the ontology of form as a practice of subjectivity.

 ---